Hello, world

 though, we are going to refactor next.
 It is nice to commit at this point in case you somehow get into a mess with refactoring - you can always go back to the working version.

-The next requirement is when our function is called with no arguments, it defaults to printing Hello, world
+The next requirement is when our method is called with no arguments, it defaults to printing Hello, World

 , rather than Hello,